-The government fiscal policy tools affecting the financial performance of GCB bank in Ghana are captured in the regression model presented in the descriptive statistics in Table 4.4 (Appendix A).
-Out of 53 respondents, (37) 69.8% of the respondents indicated taxation as the most salient tool affecting the financial performance of GCB Bank, and (12) 22.6% of the respondents indicated government spending as another important tool, with subsidy being marginalised as another tool factor with only (4) 7.5% of the respondents.
+The purpose of the descriptive statistical analysis of the fiscal and monetary policy tools used was to describe the salient features of the study data results.
+This done was through distribution and graphical analysis, measurement of central tendency and variability.
+4.4.3.1.1 Distribution Analysis of the Fiscal Policy Tools respondents indicated government spending as another important tool, with subsidy being marginalised as another tool factor with only (4) 7.5% of the respondents.
 From Table 4.5, 60 respondents in connection to government fiscal policy and their effect on the bank's financial performance.
 (23) 38.3% and (26) 43.3% of the respondents strongly agreed and agreed that government fiscal policy to a very great extent affects the financial performance of GCB bank in Ghana by the ratings of 5 and 4, with (11) 18.3% of the respondents being neutral by the rating of 3.